 - Report suspected identity theft to the Federal Trade Commission.

 - Place a fraud alert on your credit file by contacting one of the three nationwide consumer reporting agencies listed below.
-Please See the Resource page for contact information.

 Online personal and account protection tips.

 - Stick to secure sites.
 Secure sites have https in their URL address.

 - When logging into Santander online or mobile banking, you will need a valid cell phone number on file and to register in our OTP service.

 - Do not choose security questions when the answers are easily available in your social media accounts or can be accessed through public records.

 - When answering your security questions, consider using standard answers that you will remember.
 For example, any question having to do with a pet would be answered with Smokey The Bear.
 Or, any questions that ask for a city would be answered with Marseille.

 - When creating passwords consider choosing a phrase with rules that are easy for you to remember.
 For example, a phrase could be “I love to save@” and the rules could be replace “to” with “2” and replace “a” with “*” then add the first 3 letters of the company or website for which the password is created.
 Password for Santander would be Ilove2s*ve@San.
 Have fun creating your own pass phrase and rules!

 - Store your Social Security card, passport, birth certificate, cards, checks, and other identification in a secure location and carry them only when you need them.

 - Be careful how you share information over the phone, in person, online, and on social media platforms.